President of Ethiopia: Federal Democratic Republic of Ethiopia (FDRE) – (1995–present)

 A draft of a new constitution was declared in 1995 as the Constitution of the Federal Democratic Republic of Ethiopia.
 The 1995 Constitution of Ethiopia transformed Ethiopia into a parliamentary republic, which effectively made the presidency a ceremonial and apolitical head of state.

 The Constitution of the Federal Democratic Republic of Ethiopia explicitly vests executive power in the Council of Ministers and names the prime minister as chief executive and the de jure commander-in-chief of the Ethiopian Armed Forces.
 However, the president presides as a ceremonial commander-in-chief of the Ethiopian Armed Forces.

 The first president of the Federal Democratic Republic of Ethiopia was Negasso Gidada, who served from 1995 to 2001.
 Sahle-Work Zewde was the first female president who had served from 2018 to 2024.
 The current president is Taye Atske Selassie since 7 October 2024.

 Nominations and appointment of the president

 The Federal Parliamentary Assembly nominate the candidate for president.
 Presidential tenure is not keyed to that of the Federal Parliamentary Assembly to assure continuity in government and the nonpartisan character of the office.

 The term of office of the president is six years.
-As of 2021, there are no term limits for the president in the Constitution of Ethiopia.
-Upon election in accordance with the constitution, the president, before commencing his or her responsibility as president, presents himself or herself before the Federal Parliamentary Assembly and makes a declaration of loyalty to the Constitution and the people of Ethiopia in the following words:
+The term limit given in article 70 of the Constitution is two terms.
+Upon election in accordance with the constitution, the president, before commencing their responsibility as president, presents himself or herself before the Federal Parliamentary Assembly and makes a declaration of loyalty to the Constitution and the people of Ethiopia in the following words:

 "I......., when on this date commence my responsibility as President of the Federal Democratic Republic, of Ethiopia, pledge to carry out faithfully the high responsibility entrusted to me."